2 Ways to Read Throne of Glass in Order | Ultimate Reading Guide

 The next few paragraphs will deep dive into the Throne of Glass series order and explain why and when you should read certain books.
 Get ready for an epic adventure from author Sarah J. Maas who has sold more than 12 million fantasy books.
 Her books have won a Goodreads Choice Award every year since 2016.

-When to read The Assassin’s Blade
+When should I read The Assassin’s Blade?

 The Assassin’s Blade is a prequel.
 In the strictest order, all of the stories compiled take place before Throne of Glass.
 So if you are a purist who wants to read chronologically, then starting with The Assassin’s Blade is the way to go.
 But many readers disagree.